wso2-attic/esb-connectors/disqus/disqus-connector/disqus-connector-1.0.0/README.txt

     vi)	 Go to Admin page using URL "http://disqus.com/admin/" vii) Click on the menu dropdown on the left hand corner and click on "Add new site". viii)Enter a Site name.
-	ix)  Enter an unique Disqus URL which could be used as the forumId in Step 5 - (iv).
+	ix)  Enter an unique Disqus URL (e.g. testforum), select an appropriate category and click on the "Finish Registration" button.
-	x)   Select an appropriate category and click on the "Finish Registration" button.
+	x)   Then the page will be redirect to your new unique URL like "https://testforum.disqus.com/admin/settings/install/".
+Keep sub-domain name to use as a forumId (e.g. testforum).

  5. Update the Disqus properties file at location "{Disqus_Connector_Home}/disqus-connector/disqus-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/artifacts/ESB/connector/config" as below.

-	i)		apiUrl				- API Url of Disqus ii) 	apiKey				- Place API Key which you can find under step 4 [v]. iii)	accessToken			- Place Access Token which you can find under step 4 [v]. iv)		forumId				- Place unique Disqus URL name given in step 4 [ix].
+	i)		apiUrl				- API Url of Disqus ii) 	apiKey				- Place API Key which you can find under step 4 [v]. iii)	accessToken			- Place Access Token which you can find under step 4 [v]. iv)		forumId				- Place then forumId, which retrieved in step 4 [x].
 	v)		title				- Any title for new Thread. vi)		message				- Message for new Thread. vii)	esbSubscribeEmail	- Subscriber Email.